SangeloDev/ComingSoonPage/README.md

-# Sangelo's Homepage (WIP)
+# Coming Soon Page.
-This website is coming soon.
-Don't expect much for now.
+This page is also used on https://sangelo.space